rachealou/Reducing-Traffic-Mortality-in-the-USA/Reducing Traffic Mortality in the USA - Analysis.md

 Summary statistics for the csv is created.
 A pairplot is also created to  plot the pairwise relationship between each variable in the data set.
 A few examples would be drvr_fatl_col_bmiles with drvr_fatl_col_bmiles, perc_fatl_speed, perc_fatl_alcohol_, and perc_fatl_1st_time.
 There are n<sup>2</sup> pairwise graphs given n is the number of variables.

-**4. Quantify the association of features and accidents**
+**4. Quantify the association of features and accidents** Compute the Pearson correlation coefficient matrix which indicates the Pearson correlation coefficient which gives the statistical relationship between two continuous variables.
+From our data, perc_fatl_alcohol and perc_fatl_speed have the strongest statistical relationship wtih a Pearson correlation coefficient of 0.286244.

 **5. Fit a multivariate linear regression**